Lung Cancer Lawsuits

 When lung cancer is the primary injury in a tort case, it will typically have a fairly high settlement value.
 This is primarily because lung cancer has a low survival rate and tends to be a difficult and debilitating type of cancer.
 That being said, in certain cases, the settlement value of lung cancer as an injury will be reduced by other factors.
 For example, if the plaintiff was a smoker that will often bring down the settlement value of lung cancer in tort cases.
 Below are verdicts and settlements in tort cases in which lung cancer was the primary injury.

-$5,875,000 Verdict (Massachusetts 2023): a 47-year-old male with a thirty-year smoking history, presented to the emergency room and came under the care of the defendant who ordered a lung CT scan among other testing.
-The defendant allegedly failed to inform the decedent that the lung scan identified signs of cancer, resulting in a 14 month delay in diagnosis of his lung cancer, which had metastasized to his liver by the time he was diagnosed and he died.
+$5,875,000 Verdict (Massachusetts 2023): A 47-year-old male with a thirty-year smoking history presented to the emergency room and came under the care of the defendant, who ordered a lung CT scan among other testing.
+The defendant allegedly failed to inform the decedent that the lung scan identified signs of cancer, resulting in a 14-month delay in diagnosis of his lung cancer, which had metastasized to his liver by the time he was diagnosed, and he died.

 $2,500,000 Verdict (Florida 2023): The plaintiff worked for 8 years as a trackman for the defendant railroad company.
 The plaintiff reportedly was diagnosed with lung cancer at age 72, allegedly due to his exposure to diesel exhaust and other toxic substances and carcinogens during the course and scope of his employment with the defendant.
-He alleged that the defendant knew of should have known of the dangerous working environment.
+He alleged that the defendant knew or should have known of the dangerous working environment.

 Contact Us About Lung Cancer Injury Cases